Raghad-Aljohani/ECBC-2025/README.md

 ## Project Overview

 We explore how early colonial documents referenced space by:
-- Extracting geographic place names from VCR texts
+- Fine-tuning BART and GPT-4o on OCR'd pages of the VCR
+- Correcting OCR errors across the VCR pages with GPT-4o
-- Applying Named Entity Recognition to identify GPE (Geopolitical Entities) and LOC (Locations)
+- Applying Named Entity Recognition (NER) to VCR texts to identify potential GPE (geopolitical entities) and LOC (location) entities
-- Geocoding these places using the ArcGIS API
+- Manually validating and adding relevant (Virginian and other English colonial) entities to our NER output
+- Using regex to track the mention frequency of said place names throughout the text, accounting for historical spelling variations
 - Visualizing the results via a **Shiny** app and **static maps**

-Here is the Shiny app website for the VCR locations extracted **only** with NER: https://isabella-dataplus.shinyapps.io/dataPlusv2/
+Here is the Shiny app website for the VCR locations extracted **only** with NER (the "dirty" map): https://isabella-dataplus.shinyapps.io/dataPlusv2/

-Here is the Shiny app website for the VCR locations extracted with **both** NER and regex: https://yewonchang.shinyapps.io/manualmap/
+Here is the Shiny app website for the VCR locations extracted with **both** NER and regex (the "clean" map): https://yewonchang.shinyapps.io/manualmap/